mojio/Mojio.Client/README.md

 Mojio.Client
 ============

-We have build a simple C# client to communicate with Mojio API.
+In order to create our store and apps, we have built a simple C# client library to help us interact with our API.
+It occurred to us that maybe other people would like to develop in C# as well.
+So we have published our Mojio Client on github for anyone to use and play around with!

 Installation